novellac/novellac/README.md

 ### Hi there 👋
+I'm Novella (she/her).
+I like to write frontend code, usually in Vue, help people new to coding (for fun or for profit), and make up silly lyrics to songs.
+Find me around the web on [Twitter](https://twitter.com/novelladev).

 <!--
 **novellac/novellac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.